Lee Corso picks Ohio State over Texas in final 'College GameDay' appearance

 Corso has worn 69 different schools’ mascot headgear and has dressed up as Notre Dame’s Fighting Irish leprechaun, the Stanford tree, and historic figures James Madison and Benjamin Franklin.
 However, Brutus remains Corso’s first love, wearing it 45 times.

-Corso has a 66.5% winning rate on his headgear predictions (286-144), which is much better than his 73-85-6 mark in 15 years as a coach at Louisville, Indiana, and Northern Illinois.
+Corso has a near 67% winning rate on his headgear predictions (287-144), which is much better than his 73-85-6 mark in 15 years as a coach at Louisville, Indiana, and Northern Illinois.

 Besides ESPN, Fox Sports showed Corso's pick.
 Fox's Tom Rinaldi and Chris “The Bear” Fallica — who worked for ESPN and were part of “GameDay” — gave their tributes to Corso during the “Big Noon Kickoff” pregame show.